prettyirrelevant/hashnode-posts-publisher/README.md

 ### Inputs

+- `supported-formats`: The file formats to publish, comma separated.
+Supported values are `md` for Markdown and `html`.
+Default is `md`.
 - `access-token`: Your Hashnode API access token, available in your [Hashnode account settings](https://hashnode.com/settings/developer).
 - `publication-id`: The unique ID of your Hashnode blog, available in the URL when viewing your blog's dashboard.
 The URL should look like `https://hashnode.com/<publication-id>/dashboard`.
 - `posts-directory`: The directory in your repository containing the blog posts.